What is Anxiety?

-In the first instance, as a therapist I will show you techniques to use at the point of an anxiety inducing situation.
-These include breathing exercises, Mindfulness, and EFT, or Tapping, points to reduce the current levels of anxiety and keep them manageable.
+In the first instance, as a therapist I will show you techniques to use when approaching an anxiety inducing situation.
+These include breathing exercises, Mindfulness, and EFT or Tapping.
+These will reduce the current levels of anxiety and keep them manageable.
 These direct responses to an anxious event will have an immediate effect on your stress levels and will prevent escalation of anxious thoughts and feelings.

-If anxiety has begun to impact regularly on your daily life we can then use both EFT and Hypnotherapy, to explore in more detail when you first had this ‘anxiety’ response to stress.
-Often, the roots started in childhood and were reinforced throughout your life creating neural pathways in your brain and coping mechanisms which no longer serve you.
-Once we have identified the early events that caused this reaction in you, we use EFT and Hypnotherapy to eliminate the limiting beliefs you have formed, and we create new positive responses in your brain.
+If anxiety has begun to impact regularly on your daily life we can then use both EFT and Hypnotherapy to explore in more detail when you first had this ‘anxiety’ response to stress.
+Often, the roots started in childhood and were reinforced throughout your life.
+This created neural pathways in your brain and coping mechanisms which no longer serve you.
+Once we have identified the early events that caused this reaction, we can also use EFT and Hypnotherapy to eliminate the limiting beliefs you have formed, and we create new positive responses.